Independent Banking Advisory Service

 Where Personal Guarantees have also been provided to the Lender for a SFLGS or EFG, which then failed this PG can provide the Lender with an opportunity for a ‘double’ claim.
 The lender has the discretion, within the terms of any agreements on security, to apply the proceeds from any business assets to reduce the guaranteed loan.
 If proceeds are insufficient to cover the guaranteed loan and other debts, then any personal assets or guarantees pledged against non-Scheme lending would be used to reduce the other debts.
 If the borrower has business assets, such as stock or premises, that have been taken as security against the loan, the lender will use these to reduce the outstanding debt.
 This will enable the lender to reduce its claim on the DTI's guarantee or to reimburse the DTI if it has already paid a claim.

-IBAS 'case work' experience since 1992 has shown us how banks operate.
-IBAS has specialist knowledge, gathered from IBAS investigations of business banking account disputes over time and all IBAS knowledge and experience is used on your 'case' - no other organization has either our experience or IBAS knowledge.
+IBAS 'case work' since 1992 has provided us with invaluable experience and has shown us how banks operate.
+IBAS has extremely specialist knowledge, gathered from IBAS investigations of business banking account disputes over time and all IBAS knowledge and experience is used on your 'case' - no other organization has either our experience or IBAS knowledge.

 Bank debt recovery officers are trained to control conversations with customers once they have them on the phone.
 Bank debt recovery officer's training and their legal knowledge at debt recovery provides banks with a distinct legal and also psychological advantage.
 Particularly, when the customer is attempting to 'negotiate' themselves using the telephone.
 It is not an ordinary conversation and the customer is immediately placed under pressure and at a disadvantage as the bank's debt recovery officer takes control of the conversation to obtain what they want - which is information to use against you.
 They are not employed to 'advise' you - they are employed by the bank specifically to protect the bank and get your money from you.
 Customers have little knowledge of a bank's debt recovery strategy or how it operates but Bank debt recovery units are very skilled in defending the bank's position and are trained to use their legal position and knowledge to prevent defences from arising at an early stage in the bank's claim.
-That is why the banks seek your asset/income information as a first priority.
-Immediately, those are provided to the bank, the customer is then under increased pressure for payment regardless of any disputes or complaints which you may have previously raised.
+That is why the banks seek your asset/income information as a first priority and immediately the bank has that information the customer is under increased pressure for payment regardless of any disputes or complaints which you may have previously raised.

-That is why the banks seek your asset/income information as a first priority.
-Immediately, those are provided to the bank, the customer is then under increased pressure for payment regardless of any disputes or complaints which you may have previously raised.
+That is why the banks seek your asset/income information as a first priority and immediately the bank has that information the customer is under increased pressure for payment regardless of any disputes or complaints which you may have previously raised.